Pistos/ramaze-comet-example/blog-post.markdown

 The first line is the call to jQuery's [get](http://docs.jquery.com/Ajax/jQuery.get#urldatacallbacktype) function.
 This issues an HTTP GET request.
 The first argument is the URI to call.
 The second argument is a callback function used to process the server response.

-Inside the callback function, we have a conditional to check whether we actually got data, or the server timed out waiting for the producer to produce new data.
+Inside the callback function, we have a conditional to check whether (a) we actually got data, or (b) the server timed out waiting for the producer to produce new data.
 If we have data, then we <code>append</code> the data to the jQuery element (or document element, if you prefer) which we reference by the given id string.
 Then we use <code>scrollTop</code> and <code>scrollHeight</code> to auto-scroll the &lt;textarea&gt; to the bottom as new lines are fetched.

 The last line of the callback function calls <code>get_more_lines</code> again.
 The reason we use <code>setTimeout</code> is because if we called <code>get_more_lines</code> directly, that would be recursion, which runs the risk of consuming memory as each step of recursion grows the call stack.